Algebraic interpretation of discrete families of matrix valued orthogonal polynomials: Algebraic interpretation for MVOPs

 According to Corollary \ref{coro:SelfAdjointDiagonalisability}, the operator $P$ admits an orthonormal $M_n(\dC)$-eigenbasis $(\phi_j)_j$ with eigenvalues $\alpha_j\in M_n(\dC)$:

 Now consider the transition coefficients $( e_k,\phi_j)$, and define the family $\Pi_k(\theta_j)$ where $\theta_j=( e_0, \phi_j) {\alpha}_j^*( e_0, \phi_j)^{-1}$ by

 which is possible as soon as the matrix $( e_0, \phi_j)$ is invertible.
 We will assume this is the case in the rest of the section.
-The family $\Pi_k(\theta_j)$ satisfies the following three terms recurrence relation:
+The family $\Pi_k(\theta_j)$ satisfies the following three term recurrence relation:

-As long as the matrices $A_k$ are invertible, there exists only one family of matrix-valued polynomials in $\theta_j$ with invertible leading coefficient satisfying this recurrence relation.
+We will now see that this three term recurrence relation uniquely determines a family of matrix valued polynomials in one variable $\Pi_k(x)$.